 Whichever web agency you decide to go with, get a basic understanding of industry charges.
 Ask to see the costs broken down so you know how much budget is allocated to each leg of the project lifecycle, from the initial discovery through to design, development and launch.
 The costs of any features and functionalities should be clearly laid out, as well as an agreement on additional services, such as content population (usually charged at a flat rate by day or by hour), content migration and any SEO or analytics set-up on launch.

-- Ask about ongoing costs - Often there will be ongoing hosting and support options with your web designer, many web companies will actually insist you host with them if there are more intricate elements to your website.
-Again costs can vary but estimating between 10% - 20% of the project value as a yearly ongoing cost for support and maintenance should cover you.
+Often there will be ongoing hosting and support options available with your web agency.
+Many web companies insist you host with them if there are more intricate elements to your website.
+Again, costs can vary, but estimating between 10% – 20% of the project value as a yearly ongoing cost for support and maintenance should cover you.